hummingbot/hummingbot/documentation/docs/connectors/huobi.md

 ![huobi1](/assets/img/huobi-account.png)

 2 - Add notes (required) and make sure the checkbox for **Trade** is selected to trade on Hummingbot.
 Withdraw and bind IP address is optional depending on your preference.

+For general use of Hummingbot, withdraw permission is not required and it is advised to create API keys that are only "Trade" enabled.

 ![huobi2](/assets/img/huobi-create-api-key.png)